Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline RL: Experiments

 \section{Experiments}

-We evaluate TSRL on the D4RL MuJoCo-v2 and Adroit-v1 benchmark datasets~\citep{fu2020d4rl} against behavior cloning (BC) as well as state-of-the-art (SOTA) offline RL methods, including model-free methods TD3+BC~\citep{fujimoto2021minimalist}, CQL~\citep{kumar2020conservative}, and IQL~\citep{iql}, and model-based method MOPO~\citep{yu2020mopo}.
+We evaluate TSRL on the D4RL MuJoCo-v2 and Adroit-v1 benchmark datasets~\citep{fu2020d4rl} against behavior cloning (BC) as well as state-of-the-art (SOTA) offline RL methods, including model-free methods TD3+BC~\citep{fujimoto2021minimalist}, CQL~\citep{kumar2020conservative}, IQL~\citep{iql}, DOGE~\citep{li2022data}, and model-based method MOPO~\citep{yu2020mopo}.
+In particular, we compare with DOGE~\citep{li2022data}, which leverages a state-conditioned distance function as policy constraint and exhibits strong OOD generalization performance.
 We report the final normalized performance of each algorithm after training 1M steps.